Quantum homomorphic encryption from quantum codes: Introduction

-The difficulty in creating a perfectly secure quantum fully homomorphic encryption (QFHE) scheme persists, and is in line with the no-go result provided by \cite{YPF14} that perfect information-theoretic security whilst enabling arbitrary processing of encrypted data is impossible, unless the size of the encoding grows exponentially.
-Nonetheless, given the growing interest in QHE schemes and the multitude of possibilities, Broadbent and Jeffrey set out to provide a rigorous framework for defining QHE schemes \cite{BJe14}, basing their security definitions on the requirement for indistinguishability of codewords under chosen plaintext attack.
+The difficulty in creating a perfectly secure quantum fully-homomorphic encryption (QFHE) scheme persists, and is in line with the no-go results that perfect \cite{YPF14} and approximate \cite{newman2017limitations} information-theoretic security whilst enabling arbitrary processing of encrypted data is impossible, unless the size of the encoding grows exponentially.
+Nonetheless, given the growing interest in QHE schemes and the multitude of possibilities, Broadbent and Jeffery set out to provide a rigorous framework for defining QHE schemes \cite{BJe15}, basing their security definitions on the requirement for indistinguishability of codewords under chosen plaintext attack.
+Broadbent and Jeffery also require that a quantum {\it fully} homomorphic encryption satisfies two properties: correctness and compactness.
+Perfect correctness occurs when the evaluated output on the cipherstate after decryption is equivalent to the output of the direct evaluation on the quantum plaintext.
+A scheme is compact if the circuit complexity of decryption algorithm does not depend on the computation to be evaluated and scales only polynomially in the size of the plaintext.
+An important implication of the compactness requirement for QHE schemes is that the decryption algorithm of such schemes cannot in any way depend on the evaluated computation.
+This necessarily implies that a one-time-padding scheme, where random Paulis encrypt the quantum input, does not qualify as a QHE scheme.
+This is because the decryption algorithm of a one-time-padding scheme is not independent of the evaluated computation.